 Nicola Boag, viola

 Jessica Kerr, cello

-A concert by one of Scotland’s best string quartets who will present music by Janacek and J.B.
+A concert by one of our finest string quartets who will present music by Janacek and J.B.
 McEwen (in his anniversary year).

 Sunday 10 September